 We’re talking all about fermented and cultured dairy!
 Everything from the health benefits, the history and why you should absolutely be consuming fermented dairy on a regular basis.
 Not just fermented dairy, but HOMEMADE fermented dairy and why it’s so much better for you!

-Learning how to make cultured and fermented dairy products such as homemade yogurt and homemade cultured buttermilk is not only a beautiful thing to do for your health, but it actually increases the shelf-life of your dairy products.
+Learning how to make cultured and fermented dairy products such as homemade yogurt and homemade cultured buttermilk is a beautiful thing to do for your health.
+Additionally it increases the shelf-life of your dairy products regardless if made from store bought milk or fresh milk from your dairy cow.
 It's also more frugal than purchasing these products at the grocery store or specialty food market, and it’s really fun!

 This is exactly what we're discussing in today's Pioneering Today Podcast, episode #295.

 Not only is making fermented dairy products increasing your homesteading self-sufficiency skills, but I also love that making these products is a great stepping stone to getting into homemade cheese making (which is a brand new course in the Pioneering Today Academy!).

 One of the reasons I love having fermented or cultured dairy products on hand is because for years it was a long-standing goal of mine to learn about cheesemaking.
 Little did I know, you can actually use these cultured and fermented dairy products as starter cultures for your homemade cheeses.